 In most of the smaller monocentric cities, the patterns were similar but in three cases – Edinburgh, Southampton and Oxford – the peak concentration of poverty by distance was not in the first two deciles.
 In the smaller polycentric cities, the distributions by centrality showed two or more peaks rather than a steady decline in poverty share with distance, whereas those by density showed more continuous downward trends.
-The former indicate concentrations in secondary centres and again underline the problems of using centralisation measures in these contexts.
+The former indicate concentrations in secondary centres and again this underlines the problem of using centralisation measures in these contexts.

 [Figure 1 about here]